juev/awesome-stars/README.md

 - [hocus-dev/hocus](https://github.com/hocus-dev/hocus) – 🪄 Spin up ready-to-code, disposable dev environments on your own servers.
 Self-hosted alternative to Gitpod and Github Codespaces.
 - [vrtmrz/obsidian-livesync](https://github.com/vrtmrz/obsidian-livesync)
 - [Nutlope/aicommits](https://github.com/Nutlope/aicommits) – A CLI that writes your git commit messages for you with AI
-- [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) – ✨ Trigger.dev is an open-source platform that makes it easy for developers to create event-driven background tasks directly in their code.
+- [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) – ✨ Trigger.dev is an open-source platform to create long-running jobs directly in your Next.js project, with features like API integrations, webhooks, scheduling and delays.
 - [cloudflare/wildebeest](https://github.com/cloudflare/wildebeest) – Wildebeest is an ActivityPub and Mastodon-compatible server
 - [evald24/vscode-extensions-profiles](https://github.com/evald24/vscode-extensions-profiles) – Lets you create profiles to include the selected extensions in the desired project.
 - [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) – Markdown as a platform